athena-framework/athena/docs/routing.md

 #### Renderer

 A renderer controls how the object/value is serialized.
-By default the object/value is serialized as JSON.
+By default the object/value is serialized as JSON, with an `application/json` `Content-Type` header included by default.
 Athena also has built in support for `YAML` and `ECR`.

 ##### YAML

-The `YAMLRenderer` requires that the object has a `to_yaml` method, either from `YAML::Serializable` or a custom implementation.
+The `YAMLRenderer` defines a `text/x-yaml` `Content-Type` header by default and requires that the object has a `to_yaml` method, either from `YAML::Serializable` or a custom implementation.

 ```Crystal
 require "athena/routing"